AVC Sheriff's Office: Information

 - Campus Safety and Security Office lobby phone and waiting area.

-Written information on these and other topics are available from the campus Safety and Security Office, located in the Student Center Building.
+Written information on these and other topics are available from the campus Safety and Security Office.

 Personal Safety Escort Program

 Personal safety escorts are provided to locations on campus or to parking lots during all hours of operations.
 For a personal safety escort, please call 661.722.6399.